CreLox/FluorescenceLifetime/README.md

 Chen, C., Piano, V., Alex, A., Han, S.J.Y., Huis, P.J., Roy, B., Musacchio, A., and Joglekar, A.P., 2022.
 The structural flexibility of MAD1 facilitates the assembly of the mitotic checkpoint complex. bioRxiv: https://www.biorxiv.org/content/10.1101/2022.06.29.498198v1.full.

 ## Acknowledgments
-I would like to thank Dr. J. Damon Hoff (Single Molecule Analysis in Real-Time (SMART) Center at the Univerisity of Michigan, Ann Arbor) for his suggestions on the manual and his ground-laying contributions to scripts for parsing raw data files.
+I would like to thank Dr. J. Damon Hoff (the SMART Center at the Univerisity of Michigan, Ann Arbor) for his suggestions on the manual and his ground-laying contributions to scripts for parsing raw data files.